east-sussex-county-council/Escc.Umbraco.EditorTools/README.md

 ### Media

-The 'Media' tool queries examine for all the media files it can find and returns them to you in a table.
+The 'Media' tool queries Examine for all the media files it can find and returns them to you in a table.

 You can view the name, date created, the creator and the edit link for media in this table.